Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Pros and Cons of Content Advertising

 On the other hand, while content marketing brings organic traffic to your website, content advertising requires an upfront investment.
-By the same token, too many of these ads can be as disruptive and intrusive as TV commercials.
-This is why it’s crucial to have a well thought-out marketing strategy — to ensure a good ROI.
+Additionally, too many of these ads can be as disruptive and annoying to your audience as TV commercials.
+This is why it’s crucial to have a well-thought-out marketing strategy — to ensure a good ROI by putting forth the right content at the right time.

 Content Advertising Examples